EvictionLab/eviction-lab-website/content/eviction-tracking/pennsylvania.md

 {{% report_chart id="avg" data="/uploads/pennsylvania_barchart.csv" %}}

 # Changes in eviction filings

 Eviction filings in Pennsylvania were around historical averages in January and February 2020.<sup>1</sup> Filings fell by March and April 2020 but began increasing in September 2020 after the expiration of the state-wide moratorium.

 1. Eviction filing data were collected by [Legal Services Corporation](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.
+Additional data was provided by Lancaster Stands Up.

 {{%/ report_chart %}}